Below please find a list of commonly asked questions and their answers:

 What are the other supports at Greeley?

-In addition to the 8 school counselors, the counseling department also includes 3 psychologists, a social worker and a student assistance counselor.
+In addition to the 8 school counselors, the counseling department also includes 3 school psychologists, a social worker and a student assistance counselor.
+Please find their contact information on the Contact Us page of the website.